-4. A Party shall not introduce cargo-sharing arrangements in future agreements with other countries concerning international maritime transport services.
-Where these arrangements exist in previous agreements, such arrangements shall be terminated upon the entry into force of the Agreement.
+4. No Party may introduce cargo-sharing arrangements in future agreements with other countries concerning international maritime transport services.

-5. With respect to activities covered by this Annex, a Party shall permit companies of another Party to have a commercial presence in its territory in the form of subsidiaries, branches, or representative offices.
+5. With respect to activities covered by this Annex, a Party shall permit companies of another Party to have a commercial presence in its territory in the form of subsidiaries, branches, or representative offices in accordance with its domestic laws, rules, and regulations.
 This commercial presence shall be subject to conditions of establishment and operation no less favourable than those accorded to subsidiaries, branches or representative offices of companies of the host Party.